godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 small as possible vertically.
 Now you can see how the interface looks in the context of the game.

-Congratulations for getting to the end of this long tutorial!
+Congratulations for getting to the end of this long tutorial.
+You can find the final project here: :download:`ui_gui_design.zip <files/ui_gui_design.zip>`.

 .. figure:: ./img/ui_gui_design_final_result.png